Learning The Likelihood Test With One-Class Classifiers for Physical Layer Authentication: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec:stateofart} presents the related state of the art and our contribution.
 Section~\ref{sec:occ_hp_testing} describes the \ac{pla} verification problem, analyzing it from both the \ac{ml} and the statistical decision theory perspectives.
-Section~\ref{sec:prop} introduces the \ac{lt} and the proposed learning strategy for \ac{nn} and \ac{oclssvm}.
-In Section~\ref{sec:results}, we focus on two \ac{pla} contexts, i.e., radio transmissions and underwater acoustic communications, and we present the performance results also compared with the \ac{lt} and the \ac{ae}.
-We also consider the application of \ac{oclssvm} on quantized channel features.
+Section~\ref{sec:prop} introduces the \ac{lt} and the proposed learning strategy for \ac{nn}.
+In Section~\ref{sec:results}, we focus on two \ac{pla} contexts, i.e., radio and underwater acoustic communications, and we present the performance results also compared with the \ac{lt} and the \ac{ae}.
 Finally, Section~\ref{sec:conclusione} gives the conclusions.